25 Best Things to Do in Morocco with Kids (in 1 Week)

 16. Meet a nomadic Amazigh (Berber) family.

-Meeting a nomadic Amazigh (or Berber) family in the Saharan Dessert is one of the coolest things I have ever done.
+Meeting a nomadic Amazigh (or Berber) family in Morocco is one of the coolest things I have ever done.
 Amazighs are native Moroccans who lived in this country long before the Arabians arrived in the 6th century.

 Imazighen are well-known for their hospitality, and I can see why.
 This local family welcomed us to their tent with mint tea and bread made with wheat flour, camel lard, onions, and spices.